karthikeya9296/quant-simulation/README.md

 ---

-Hi, I’m Kyle — an incoming math student at Carnegie Mellon University, documenting my journey into quantitative finance.
-This project explores how mathematical models can simulate stock price behavior, assess portfolio performance, and measure financial risk.
-It begins with Geometric Brownian Motion (GBM) to model individual stock paths, expands into Monte Carlo simulations across thousands of scenarios, and culminates in a portfolio-level risk analysis using correlation structures, and metrics like Value at Risk (VaR) and probability of loss.
-Along the way, it demonstrates techniques used in real-world quantitative research and trading.
+Hi, I’m Karthikeya — an AI researcher and quant enthusiast documenting my exploration of quantitative finance.
+In this project, I dive into how mathematical models can be used to simulate stock price behavior, evaluate portfolio performance, and quantify financial risk.
+I start with Geometric Brownian Motion (GBM) to model individual asset paths, scale up using Monte Carlo simulations to generate thousands of market scenarios, and extend the analysis to portfolios by incorporating asset correlations and computing key metrics like Value at Risk (VaR) and probability of loss.
+The goal is to replicate real-world techniques used by quantitative researchers and traders to build robust, data-driven strategies.

 ---